0x26res/arrowgen/README.md

 ## OneOf

-For one of we use a dictionary column to store the name of the one of element (WIP)
+--For one of we use a dictionary column to store the name of the one of element (WIP)-- Use `pyarrow.union`

 ## Type Mapping